Brothers (2004 film): Production

 The film was produced by Zentropa in co-production with companies in the United Kingdom, Sweden and Norway.
 It received support from the Danish Film Institute, Swedish Film Institute and Nordisk Film- & TV-Fond (Nordic Film and TV Foundation).
 It was primarily shot on location in Copenhagen, Denmark; Almería, Spain, was used for the Afghanistan locales.

 Reception

 Opera adaptation

 An opera entitled Brothers, based on the story of the film, was composed by Icelandic composer Daníel Bjarnason.
 It was premiered at the Musikhuset Aarhus in Denmark on 16 August 2017.
 It was commissioned by Den Jyske Opera.
 The libretto was written in English by Kerstin Perski; the director was Kasper Holten.
-To celebrate Aarhus as the European Capital of Culture 2017, three stage works – a musical, dance, and an opera all based on films by Susanne Bier – were commissioned and performed in Musikhuset.
+To celebrate Aarhus as the European Capital of Culture 2017, three stage works – a musical, a ballet, and an opera all based on films by Susanne Bier – were commissioned and performed in Musikhuset.